pietercolpaert/ldfetch/README.md

 ### Browser

-And using webpack you can compile it for browser purposes:
+And using Browserify you can compile it for browser purposes:
 ```bash
 npm run build
 ```